cse110-sp21-group36/cse110-sp21-group36/admin/meetings/110722-Sprint-Planning-Week7.md

 - Discuss recipe object structure
 - Review Progress of Editor, Home, and View page teams

-## Recipe Object Format (Javascript
+## Recipe Object Format (Javascript)
 - Since all of our project web pages will be accessing a recipe data object in some shape or form, we wanted to come up with a definitive recipe object data type, this way our javascript will have less conflicts.
-- Using Lab 6's Recipe object as a starting point, we have decided to cut the image link form, as that will not be displayed to the user, as well as removing the title link as recipes will be created on our website.
-- This resulted in the following current format:
+- We reworked the recipe object to thist new format:

 ```
 Recipe {